 By far, the rule that drew the most ire from the natives was ‘no alcohol.’
 Ford was adamant in his prohibition stance; the rule said no alcohol was allowed anywhere within the town limits – not even in the workers’ homes.

-Ford only served American foods in the cafeterias and restaurants.
-Workers could only eat American staples such as hamburgers, hot dogs, pizza and pasta.
 While this would have appealed to the average American, the native workers were not accustomed to this diet and it was not well-received.
 Workers caught sneaking native dishes were either docked pay or fired.

 Despite the town having a hospital, illness and death in Fordlândia were common.
 Diseases such as malaria would sweep through the town faster than health officials could treat it, and there was little doctors in town could do to help workers in the fields who encountered poisonous bugs and snakes.
 Those lucky enough to avoid disease and insect-borne illnesses fought with digestive issues from the change in diet.